Culture of Africa: Cuisine

-African music
+Music

 Traditional Sub-Saharan African music is as diverse as the region's various populations.
 The common perception of Sub-Saharan African music is that it is rhythmic music centered on the drums, and indeed, a large part of Sub-Saharan music, mainly among speakers of Niger–Congo and Nilo-Saharan languages, is rhythmic and centered on the drum.
-Sub-Saharan music is polyrhythmic, usually consisting of multiple rhythms in one composition.
+Sub-Saharan music is polyrhythmic, usually consisting of multiple rhythms in one composition such as the Serer of Senegambia's ultra-religious njuup tradition (the progenitor of mbalax).
 Dance involves moving multiple body parts.
 These aspects of Sub-Saharan music were transferred to the new world by enslaved West Africans and can be seen in its influence on music forms as Samba, Jazz, Rhythm and Blues, Rock & Roll, Salsa, and Rap music.

 Other African musical traditions also involve strings, horns, and very few poly-rhythms.
 Music from the eastern Sahel and along the Nile, among the Nilo-Saharan, made extensive use of strings and horns in ancient times.
 Dancing involves swaying body movements and footwork.
 Among the Khoisans extensive use of string instruments with emphasis on footwork.

 Modern Sub-Saharan African music has been influenced by music from the New World (Jazz, Salsa, Rhythm and Blues etc.).
 Popular styles include Mbalax in Senegal and Gambia, Highlife in Ghana, Zoblazo in Côte d'Ivoire, Makossa in Cameroon, Soukous in the Democratic Republic of Congo, Kizomba in Angola, and Xhosa music in South Africa.
 New World styles like Salsa, R&B/Rap, Reggae, and Zouk also have widespread popularity.

 Like the musical genres of the Nile Valley and the Horn of Africa, North African music has close ties with Middle Eastern music and utilizes similar melodic modes (maqamat).
 It has a considerable range, from the music of ancient Egypt to the Berber and the Tuareg music of the desert nomads.
 The region's art music has for centuries followed the outline of Arabic and Andalusian classical music.
 Its popular contemporary genres include the Algerian Raï.
 Somali music is typically pentatonic, using five pitches per octave in contrast to a heptatonic (seven note) scale such as the major scale.
 In Ethiopia, the Amhara music of the highlands uses a fundamental modal system called qenet, of which there are four main modes: tezeta, bati, ambassel, and anchihoy.
 Three additional modes are variations on the above: tezeta minor, bati major, and bati minor.
 Some songs take the name of their qenet, such as tizita, a song of reminiscence.